Erasmus+ Adult Education Mobility

 How Does an Organisation Find Courses and Partners?

 The Electronic Platform for Adult Learning in Europe, EPALE, is a great source of information for identifying courses or project partners.
 Experienced peers in Adult Education organisations in Ireland will also be help to with recommendations.
-Visit our Funded Projects section (link to funded projects section) to see which organisations have previously taken part.
+Visit our Funded Projects section to see which organisations have previously taken part.

 What Happens Next?